A complete guide to Zendesk multi-brand setup: When to use it and how to scale

 Deliver personalized, brand-specific AI support

-With eesel AI, you can use a fully customizable prompt editor to define a unique tone of voice, personality, and set of instructions for each brand.
-For instance:
+With complementary tools like eesel AI, you can define a specific tone of voice and personality for each brand's automated responses.
+For example:

-• The eesel AI agent for a playful clothing brand can use emojis, speak casually, and proactively suggest related products.
+The AI for a playful brand can use a casual tone and emojis.

 Build a scalable Zendesk multi-brand setup strategy

-Start your free trial and see how it works in minutes.
+Start your free trial and explore how it can complement your support strategy.

 Frequently asked questions